 The commands won’t be recorded anymore until you turn it on.

-Please remember this only affects the current bash session by default.
-To disable recording of all sessions globally, run:
+Please remember this only affects the current shell session by default.
+To disable recording of all sessions globally, run the following command:

 To turn on Bashhub recording again. run:

 Just rerun the installation command to update Bashhub.
-Also, run “bashhub update” command to update it.
+Alternatively, run “bashhub update” command to update it.